 Application Deadline: Second Friday in February

+Doctoral students are invited to contemplate and propose their own combination of studies, free of disciplinary barrier.
+Importantly, students who wish to participate are asked to design a curriculum of their choice.
 Admission to this program is by application only, using forms provided separately.
-Importantly, students who wish to participate are asked to design a curriculum of their choice.
 The following guidelines apply:

 - Students need to be in good standing in the doctoral program and be making good progress.
 Students need to have a supportive doctoral program and research advisor (if they have one).